 Information on workspace setup can be found here

-The implementation of JETTY on arduino can be found in ~/workspace/arduino/JETTY, the sketch depends on some external libraries that can be installed using arduino-cli.
+, the sketch depends on some external libraries that can be installed using arduino-cli

 Install all the dependencies libraries: